Blood Products and Services Information

 Volume: 9 ml to 11 ml

-Shelf life: 4 hours from time of removal from storage
+Shelf life: 4 hours after removal from storage

 Babies may require multiple red cell concentrate infusions for the management of prolonged anaemia.
 Through the Limited Donor Exposure Programme (LDEP) doctors can reserve a minimum of two up to a maximum of four units of single donor infant red cell concentrates for their patient.
 The advantages of LDEP include reduction in donor exposure for the baby to limit the risk of red cell alloimunisation and infection transmission.